 Renee Jackson, PhD

-Renee Jackson is an artist, critical feminist pedagogue, and scholar, whose research interests relate to the disruption of oppressive mechanisms in education and the integration of game-design and gameplay as collaborative art forms and learning tools, in support of this goal.
-She is particularly committed to providing game-design opportunities for groups underrepresented in the game-design industry, and mis-represented or underrepresented within game content including females, students of color, LGBTQ2+ and non-binary students at the middle and high school levels.
-The tech industry, video game design in particular, is in need of more women and diverse populations in order to overcome deep seeded issues of misogyny and racism.
+Renee Jackson is an artist, critical feminist pedagogue, and researcher, whose academic interests relate to the disruption of oppressive mechanisms in education and the integration of game-design and gameplay as collaborative art forms and learning tools, in support of this goal.

 MA, Art Education, Concordia University, 2010